amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 ## Cookie Store Eviction
  The last algorithm that will need to be updated is the Cookie Store Eviction algorithm outlined [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a).

- First a new algorithm to sort eviction cookies will be added in [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms)

-Step 2 of [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a) need to be updated to replace:
-{:quote}
->1.
-Let insecureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is false.
->2.
-Sort insecureCookies by earliest last-access-time first.
->3.
-Let secureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
->4.
-Sort secureCookies by earliest last-access-time first.

-With the following:
-{:quote}
-> 1. Let insecureCookies and secureCookies be the results from Sort Eviction Cookies.

-All remaining steps will stay the same.
-Updating these steps will ensure that cookies with the domain attribute set for each origin are deleted before any other cookie.

 ## Requirements Specific to Non-Browser User Agents